-Above, L to R: Wellington “Duke” Reiter, senior advisor to the president, ASU; John Ross, author, The Promise of the Grand Canyon: John Wesley Powell’s Perilous Journey and His Vision for the American West; Jay Famiglietti, senior water scientist, NASA; Rob Jernigan, Gensler, co-regional managing principal, southwest region; Trevor Houser, Rhodium Group, partner, and Climate Impact Lab, co-director
+Above, L to R: Wellington “Duke” Reiter, senior advisor to the president, ASU; John Ross, author, The Promise of the Grand Canyon: John Wesley Powell’s Perilous Journey and His Vision for the American West; Jay Famiglietti, executive director, Global Institute for Water Security, University of Saskatchewan; Rob Jernigan, Gensler, co-regional managing principal, southwest region; Trevor Houser, Rhodium Group, partner, and Climate Impact Lab, co-director

 2:00 - 3:00 PM

 RISK, PREPARATION, RECOVERY

 As demonstrated by the previous panel, the future is both predictable in the longterm (we can see the trendlines) and random with regard to sudden externalities and traumatic events.
 Resilience is driven by the acknowledgement of a knowable future and preparation in advance to adapt to such stresses and shocks in all of their manifestations.
 The panelists will discuss the necessity, means, and benefits of developing a culture of preparedness.